licitdev/docs/configuration/data-model/relationships.md

 - country_id (an M2O field, stores the key from countries.id, creating the relationship in the data model)
 ```

-Therefore, configuring an O2M relationship does not produce a new column in the database.
+Remember, configuring an O2M relationship does not produce a new column in the database.
 In fact it doesn't make any change to the database whatsoever.
 Remember from the [M2O](#many-to-one-m2o) section, we saw that configuring an M2O does not provide a way to access relationally linked items from within an Item Details Page in the related collection.
 In Directus, configuring an O2M creates an [Alias](/getting-started/glossary/#alias) field, which dynamically lists all items connected within the column created on an M2O.

 <video title="M2O Doesn't Display in O2M" autoplay muted loop controls>
 	<source src="" type="video/mp4" />